peter88213/novelyst_templates/docs/index.md

 In *novelyst*, you can define a narrative structure with "Todo" Parts, Chapters, and scenes.
 See [Arcs](https://peter88213.github.io/novelyst/help/arcs). *novelyst_templates* faciliates the reuse of narrative structures.

-- Load the narrative structure from a Marktown template file.
+- Load the narrative structure from a Markdown template file.
-- Save the narrative structure to a Marktown template file.
+- Save the narrative structure to a Markdown template file.

 ## Requirements